 How Can I Get Rid Of My Cat's Fleas For Good?

-The Dodo reached out to Dr. Liz Bales, a veterinarian and founder of Doc & Phoebe’s Cat Co., to find out the best way to get rid of fleas on cats, and how to keep them off for good.
+The Dodo reached out to Dr. Liz Bales, a veterinarian and founder of Doc & Phoebe’s Cat Co., and Dr. Megan Conrad, an Oregon-based vet who works with telehealth company Hello Ralphie, to gain a better understanding of how flea infestations happen and how you can get rid of fleas on cats and keep them off for good.

 Signs your cat has fleas